Abhartach Magazine

 submissions

-SUBMISSION WINDOW: OPEN
+SUBMISSION WINDOW: CLOSED

-We are now accepting pitches for Issue 2: It Came From the Deep.
+We are now preparing for Issue 2: It Came From the Deep.
 Abhartach Magazine's second issue will revolve around all things sea horror, and extend into lakes/rivers/swamps/swimming pools/wells/etc. We're not picky.
 If there's water somewhere, chances are it will fit the theme!
-I want to see sirens, deep sea expeditions gone wrong, mysterious waterborne diseases, sea monsters, creepy lake houses and people stranded at sea.71% of the Earth's surface is covered by water and a staggering 95% of the ocean is currently unexplored.
-The best horror works draw on our real fears, and as incredible as the ocean is, there is also a lot about it that remains unknown.
-Is anything scarier than the unknown?
+Expect to see sirens, deep sea expeditions gone wrong, mysterious waterborne diseases, sea monsters, creepy lake houses and people stranded at sea.

 Abhartach Magazine publishes a variety of content, which includes (but is not limited) to...